-Though these lifestyle changes may help reduce or eliminate the appearance of dark patches, they do not treat the hormonal imbalance that commonly lies behind the emergence of dark spots.
+Though these lifestyle changes may help reduce or eliminate the appearance of dark skin patches, they do not treat the hormonal imbalance that commonly lies behind their emergence.
 Therefore, further treatment may be necessary.
-Alternative medicines have proven to be a tremendous way of treating dark skin blemishes related to hormonal fluctuations in the body safely and naturally.
+Alternative medicines have proven to be a tremendous way of treating dark skin spots related to hormonal fluctuations in the body safely and naturally.

-Alternative medicine and supplements involve little to no risk and can be a very effective means of treating tan skin spots.
-In terms of herbal supplements, there are two main kinds that can be utilized: phytoestrogenic and hormone-regulating supplements.
+Alternative medicine and supplements often involve little to no risk and can be a very effective means of treating dark skin spots that have hormonal imbalance at the root of their cause.
+In terms of herbal supplements, there are two main kinds that can be used: phytoestrogenic and hormone-regulating supplements.

 Phytoestrogenic herbal supplements

-These supplements contain estrogens produced by plants, which function as a complement or replacement for estrogen in a woman's body.
-The introduction of these plant hormones treats the estrogen deficiency that could be the cause of dark spots.
-An example of such a supplement is black cohosh.
+These supplements - such as black cohosh - contain estrogens produced by plants, which function as a complement or replacement for estrogen in a woman's body.
+The introduction of these plant hormones resolves an estrogen imbalance that could be contributing to the appearance of dark skin spots.

 Hormone-regulating herbal supplements